ayoungchun/ayoungchun.github.io/_pages/about.md

 <p>  My research has been generously supported by the Pauley Foundation and the Institute for Humane Studies.
 At UCLA, I received the Graduate Dean’s Scholar Award and the Dissertation Year Award.
 Prior to UCLA, I earned a B.A. in Political Science and a B.A. in Applied Statistics from Yonsei University in Seoul, South Korea.</p>

-<p> I can teach courses in American Politics, Quantitative Methods, and Critical Data Theory.
+<p> I can teach courses in American Politics, Money in Politics, Quantitative Methods, and Critical Data Theory.
 At UCLA, I was lead instructor or TA for a combined 16 quarters, for both undergraduate and graduate courses.</p>

 <p> I am on the 2025-2026 academic job market. </p>